 As Liann and I started to travel more frequently, I found that I had a difficult time keeping track of all of our trips and associated reservations.
 In planning a trip, it helps to organize and group together all relevant travel details, accommodations, and activities.
 I had always wanted a tool to manage a trip for me and provide an easy way to structure my “To Dos”.
 After trying a few services over the years, I have finally found a winner and I love it.

 Say hello to Google Trips!

-Google Trips is a free mobile app (available on both Android and iOS) that makes planning and traveling incredibly easy and seamless.
+Google Trips is a free mobile app that makes planning and traveling incredibly easy and seamless.
 This app has a lot of functionality packed into it and serves as both a travel planner and a travel guide.

 As a travel planner, Google Trips will monitor your Google account and start grouping together any travel-related emails.
 The benefit to Google Trips monitoring your email is that there are a variety of websites and companies you can book your travel plans through.
 Google does a great job at recognizing and capturing these types of emails.
 Once it recognizes a “travel” email, it will either add it to an existing trip or create a new trip if one doesn’t exist.